n1999ck/Alzheimers/README.md

 ## Acknowledgments
 The Braingineers team would like to acknowledge the help of Dr. Yi Zhou in gathering resources to make this project possible.
-We would also like to thank Joe Papa, author of PyTorch Pocket Reference, which was heavily referenced in the creation of these models.
+We would also like to thank Joe Papa, author of 'PyTorch Pocket Reference', which was heavily referenced in the creation of these models.
+In addition, Sebastion Raschka, Vahid Mirjalili and Yuxi (Hayden) Liu for their work in the book 'Machine Learning with PyTorch and SciKit-Learn'.